raspberrypilearning/3D-scene/en/step_6.md

 ![Sounds tab with new sound](images/newSoundAdded.png)

-If you switch to the Code tab and look at the `start a sound`{:class="block3sound"} blocks, you will see you the new sound available in the sound playing blocks.
+If you switch to the Code tab and look at the `Sound`{:class="block3sound"} blocks, you will see you the new sound available in the sound playing blocks.

 ![New sound available](images/newSoundBlock.png)